opinti/spectral-multifidelity/README.md

 #### 3.2 Visualize the results

-Let’s examine the results obtained with with a high-fidelity data acquisition strategy based on clustering.
+Let’s examine the results obtained with a high-fidelity data acquisition strategy based on clustering.
 In this case, the multi-fidelity data (shown in green, in the center figure) are much closer to the "underlying truth", i.e. the high-fidelity dataset (in red, on the right).
 It’s important to note that the model only had access to the high-fidelity data corresponding to the clusters centroids (shown in the left-most plot as "HF training data").